-- Also this dialog in Season 3 Episode 3
+- This dialog in Season 3, Episode 3:

-New Agent Jinx (after missing during Tesla Traget practice): "Firing a Ray Gun isn't as easy as it looks in the movies."
+New Agent Jinx (after missing during Tesla Target practice): "Firing a Ray Gun isn't as easy as it looks in the movies."

 - Pete also admonishes himself for missing an obvious video game trope (even using the term "trope") when he and Claudia are trapped in a virtual reality world.

 - They discuss Red Shirts, when Myka feels that Artie's secrecy about their current mission could prove life-threatening for them.

 - In You're the Worst, Jimmy (a novelist) has a bunch of comments on Ferris Bueller's Day Off: